Summertime Reads for Historical Fiction Fans

 Based on her mother’s description, Marilyn expects Ada to be a humorless septuagenarian.
 Instead, Ada is sharp and straight-talking, with platinum blonde hair, a Hermès scarf, and a Cadillac convertible.
 As the summer goes on, Ada and Marilyn set off for the Jersey Shore, where Marilyn helps to scope out eligible matches for anyone but herself.
 She’s learning a lot from Ada—but not exactly what her parents were hoping for.
 Marilyn realizes that she doesn’t have to settle, even as her father threatens to disinherit her.

-A Darling Lovebug summer
+A Darling Lovebug Summer

 Book Summary